Recipe Overview

 - Make meatloaf in your air fryer.
 If you’re looking for a faster-cooking recipe, air fryer meatloaf is the way to go.

-You can also make multiple individual size meatloaves this way.
+- Skip the pan (or mini meatloafs).
+I frequently use this method of baking the meatloaf because some of the excess fat drains off.
+Simply shape the meat into a loaf, and place it on a foil-covered rimmed baking sheet.
+If you prefer, make multiple individual-sized meatloaves this way.
 Cooking time is greatly decreased and everyone gets their own perfectly browned little meatloaf.
 Check out this mini meatloaf sheet pan dinner – a complete meal all on one sheet pan!

 Classic Meatloaf Recipe – the best!